 Pudina is gifted with anti-inflammatory and anti-bacterial properties that work with magic on your skin problems.
 It helps in getting rid of the itching and infections on the skin.
 Due to its magical properties, it is used in various skin products like toners, cleansers, lip balms, etc. that repair your dull skin, hydrate it and give you a natural glow.
 Mint also includes a rich amount of salicylic acid that helps with issues like pimples, dark spots and blackheads.
 It serves your skin with nourishing compounds that remove the dry and dull skin and also prevents from the blocking of the pores for a pimple free face.

-4. Suffering From Dental Issues!
+4. Dental Issues?
 Go For Some Benefits Of Peppermint

 The leaves of pudina come with a good stock of anti-inflammatory and anti-bacterial features that are quite advisable for your dental health.
 Having mint in your toothpaste would kill all the bacteria in your mouth and also protect you from tooth decay, keep your tongue and teeth clean and fight against bad breath.
 Even if mint leaves are not included in the ingredient list of your toothpaste, you can simply take some leaves of mint and chew on a regular basis to keep the dental problems away from you.